2024-25 Academic Catalog

 • Data Science Minor (Starkville Campus)

-Complete information on both programs is found in this section of the Graduate Catalog.
+Complete information on each program is found in this section of the Graduate Catalog.

 Department Degree and Major Concentration Thesis Non-Thesis Starkville Meridian Distance